of the Peace Research Institute Frankfurt (PRIF) in Frankfurt/M.

 § 3 Purpose of the Foundation

 The Peace Research Institute Frankfurt investigates the causes, the development and the possibilities of how conflicts can be settled or controlled.
-The institute does not limit its research to analyzing conflict conditions but, on the basis of such investigations, seeks to develop innovative transformation and problem solving concepts that are able to connect decreasing violence, increasing social justice and political freedom in the international scheme and in the individual societies.
+The institute does not limit its research to analyzing conflict conditions but, on the basis of such investigations, seeks to develop innovative transformation and problem solving-concepts that are able to connect decreasing violence, increasing social justice and political freedom in the international scheme and in the individual societies.
 The foundation introduces the findings of peace and conflict research to the public and in particular seeks to bring them into effect in political education.

 § 4 Freedom of Research

 The foundation, its research departments and the academic staff members pursue their work, enjoying scientific independence and freedom.
-This freedom does not release them from loyalty to the constitution of the state of Hessen and to the German Constitution.
+This freedom does not release them from loyalty to the constitution of the state of Hesse and to the German Constitution.

 § 5 Structure and Governing Bodies